pippinbarr/cart263-2021/activities/haiku-generator.md

 ### Fade out

 We want to edit `lineClicked()` (the event handler for a click on a line) to fade out the line over time.
-We'll use `setInterval()` to do this, and cancel the interval when the line has completely faded out.
+We'll use `requestAnimationFrame()` to do this with the browser's framerate.

 Define a function `fadeOut()` that accepts two parameters
 * One called `element` (which will receive the element to fade out)